Return to Index

 Symptoms of Menopause: Could Your Thyroid Be the Cause?

-There is a great deal of overlap between the symptoms of hypothyroidism and those of initial phase of menopause (perimenopause).
+There is a great deal of overlap between the symptoms of hypothyroidism and those of the initial phase of menopause (perimenopause, which can last several years).
 Similar symptoms include:

 - Dry skin